Hansel And Gretel

 The witch opened the oven door.

-Gretel rushed to the cage shouting—as she opened the door—,
+Gretel grabbed the keys, rushed to the cage and opened the door shouting;

 Hansel flew like a bird from the cage and, as the door opened, the children ran into each other’s arms and held each other for a few seconds.